 - 2-3 Drops of gel red food coloring optional

-- 3/4 cups of confectioners sugar more if needed
+- 3/4 cups confectioners sugar more if needed

-- 1/4 cup + 2 tablespoons of fresh strawberry juice strained
+- 1/4 cup + 2 tablespoons of fresh strawberry puree strained

 Line 2 cookie sheet pans with parchment paper